ZihaoCheng123/LLMDetect/README.md

       - Variable-Length-Extension
       - Multi-Staged-Polish

-label "PR" in the is LLM Involvement Ratio in our task, and we use "human","draft","revise","continue" to label the text source.
+label "PR" is LLM Involvement Ratio in our task, and we use "human","draft","revise","continue" to label the text source.

 If the label "human" equals 1, indicating it is Human-Author.